FAQ – Frequently Asked Questions

 What is the Friday Family BBQ & Campfire?

 Each Friday afternoon there will be a family BBQ and campfire.
 Families are encouraged to attend the special event.
-Tickets can be purchased during your son’s week at camp.
+Tickets can be purchased during your camper’s week at camp.
 Because of the family BBQ & Campfire there is NO bus service on Friday afternoon.

 What if my child needs medication?

 All medication must be turned in to the camp health officer upon arrival at camp.
 It must be in its original packaging with the original prescription label in tact.
 Authorization to administer medication must be given by signing the appropriate section of the camp medical form.
 Medications may only be administered by the camp health officer.
 Exceptions may be made for asthma inhalers and similar medications at the discretion of the camp health officer.
+Medicines can be sent with the camper on Monday and picked up by the parent on Friday.

 What is the camp's Non-Show/Dismissal policy?